Updated as of January 2023

-IV.
-Website Tracking
+V. Website Tracking

 We may, either directly or through third party companies and individuals we engage to provide services to us, also:

-V. Tracking Technologies on our Website
+VI.
+Tracking Technologies on our Website

 KNow Research may use the foregoing technologies to track your activity on our Website: